damascenodiego/GitCrashCourse/README.md

 You can contribute with the donation game creating your own competitor extending the AbstractCompetitor class and a custom Tournament class.

-The tournament happens on a sequence of runs.
+The tournament happens on a sequence of turns.
 On each run each pair of competitors meet and must decide what to do with a money it receives.
 Each competitor must decide what to do with R$ 10.00 and how much it will give to the other competitor.